Happy, healthy, plants grown by experts and shipped right to your doorstep.

 For a natural look, plant them 6 feet apart on center.
 You'll measure from the center of one plant to the center of the next.

 To maintain the trees as individual plants, increase the spacing to 12 feet apart.
-Stagger the rows in a zig-zag planting pattern to speed the time to achieve a screen.
+Stagger the rows in a zig-zag planting pattern to speed up the time to achieve a screen.

-If you don't get them first, the hazelnuts provide food mast and cover for birds like wild turkey, quail, woodpeckers, blue jays and pheasants.
+If you don't get them first, the hazelnuts provide food mast and cover for birds like wild turkey, quail, woodpeckers, blue jays, and pheasants.
 Ruffled grouse love to feast on the male catkins.

 What a magnificent American treasure.
 Order your Hazelnut from Nature Hills today!